 reliability and ease of manufacture

 The design philosophy of the rocket is rooted in simplicity and reliability.
 The scale of the rocket allows for the introduction of novel production techniques that keep the cost low while reducing component fault rates.

 optional boost stage

 An optional boost phase Stage Zero is available for Trailblazer for a greater payload capacity or apogee upon customer request.

 A low cost suborbital research platform

 Aphelion fills in the gap left by the lack of supply in the suborbital flight business.
 The technology demonstration, research, and pharmaceutical-biophysical markets can all benefit greatly from the availability of prolonged microgravity and space exposure flights which can only be provided by sounding rockets.
 Some potential applications are listed — but the scope of Trailblazer’s capabilities is up to our client’s imagination.
-Depending on the requested configuration, Trailblazer is capable of reaching anywhere from 100-325 kilometers in altitude, with the help of an advanced hybrid-rocket booster, and high-efficiency Liquid Oxygen/Methane rocket engine.
+Depending on the requested configuration, Trailblazer is capable of reaching anywhere from 100-325 kilometers in altitude, with the help of an advanced hybrid-rocket booster and kerosene-peroxide engine.
 This gives our system numerous advantages over either balloon launched, or orbital flights.
 Namely, the ability of the customer to configure the payload section in a way that suits their application, full recovery of their experiment, as well as lower price per unit of mass than either a balloon or orbital flight.

 - Heliospheric and aeronomic research

 - Microgravity research in pharmaceutical and medical industries